jonashackt/crossplane-aws-azure/README.md

 ### Defining a CompositeResourceDefinition (XRD) for our Storage Account

-So our Composite Resource Definition (XRD) for our S3 Bucket could look like [crossplane-storageaccount/xrd.yaml](crossplane-storageaccount/xrd.yaml):
+So our Composite Resource Definition (XRD) for our Storage Account could look like [crossplane-storageaccount/xrd.yaml](crossplane-storageaccount/xrd.yaml):

 ```yaml
 ---